What is a Digital Signage Player?

 VHS players were prone to breaking and the tapes were also quite fragile.
 It wasn’t uncommon to see a screen showing static or hear a badly garbled audio track on a store shelf while customers walked by.

 Things improved with the introduction of the Video CD, followed by DVD technologies.
 It was cheaper to produce and distribute CDs and DVDs, and the playback equipment was much more reliable.

-Eventually Ethernet became the dominant networking standard and all the basic pieces were finally in place for modern digital signage to emerge.
+Eventually, Ethernet became the dominant networking standard and all the basic pieces were finally in place for modern digital signage software to emerge.